-An estate is comprised of all of one’s possessions, both tangible and intangible.
-This includes their house, car, various accounts, financial assets and instruments (stocks, life insurance), personal possessions, and more.
-In essence, everyone has an estate, regardless of how large or small it might be.
-Click here for more details on legacy-planning.
+An estate encompasses all of an individual's possessions, both tangible and intangible.
+This includes assets like their house, car, various financial accounts, and investments, such as stocks and life insurance, along with personal belongings and much more.
+Essentially, everyone has an estate, regardless of its size or complexity.

 As stated previously, estates vary in size, depending on the person.
 What doesn’t vary, however, is the fact that at some point everyone dies (or becomes incapacitated).
 And it is here that estate planning comes in handy, allowing the person to determine how their assets will be preserved, managed, and distributed.
 This can include the people in that person’s life, organizations they hold dearly, etc. Moreover, estate planning allows for the determination of what each beneficiary will receive and when they are to receive it.
 Of course, estate planning will also include the best efforts to minimize the amount of money that will go to taxes, along with legal fees, court costs, and the like, ensuring that beneficiaries can keep as much as possible.